 The Pupil Premium is designed to ensure that funding to tackle disadvantaged families reaches the pupils who need it most.
 The funding is allocated to Local Authorities and schools with pupils from Reception to Y11 who are eligible for free school meals (FSM), are looked after, or have parents currently in the Armed Forces.
-In 2012/13 the funding allocated was £600 per child.
-From April 2012 the coverage was widened to include those eligible for FSM at any point in the last six years.
-In 2015/16 the funding per child is £1320.
+The pupil premium grant is additional funding for publicly funded schools in England.
+It’s a school-level grant that gives schools extra resources to help them meet challenges, including those arising from deprivation.

 At St Mary’s we support all our pupils; we are committed to ensuring that the teaching and learning opportunities meet the needs of all pupils, in particular those of vulnerable or socially disadvantaged pupils.
 One of our key priorities is that any gaps in the performance of vulnerable pupils, and that of other pupils, is narrowed and ultimately closed.
 We do this by providing high quality classroom teaching supplemented by interventions to support vulnerable learners, as and when required.
 The School and Governing Body monitor the impact of all spending and interventions, including the Pupil Premium.